10up/wp-component-library/_includes/markdown/Introduction.md

 <h3 id="goal">Goal {% include partials/top %}</h3>

-As a company, we strive to provide websites and components that yield a top-notch user experience.
+As a company, we strive to provide websites that yield a top-notch user experience.
 In order to improve efficiency and consistency, we need to standardize what we use and how we use it.
-Standardizing our approach to commonly-used components will allow us to understand better the inner workings of someone else’s project and produce better solutions ourselves.
+Standardizing our approach to commonly-used front-end components will allow us to understand better the inner workings of someone else’s project and produce better solutions ourselves and our clients.

 <h3 id="philosophy">Philosophy {% include partials/top %}</h3>